hrushikeshrv/mjxgui/docs/customizing.md

 `registerFunction()` takes 2 required and 2 optional arguments -

 1. `componentClass` - A class inheriting from one of MJXGUI's many component classes, which knows how to render it's content as LaTeX.
 Required.
 2. `buttonContent` - The HTML representation of the function.
 This can be a simple string, an SVG, some custom HTML, an HTML character code, or LaTeX that can be typeset using MathJax (see argument 4).
 Required.
+See [writing your own components]({% link docs/api/components.md %}#writing-your-own-components).
 3. `title` - A string that will be set as the title attribute of the rendered button.
 Optional.
 4. `typeset` - A boolean that, if true, will use MathJax to typeset the HTML representation (argument 2).
 If you set this as true, make sure that MathJax is fully loaded when you call `registerFunction()`.
 Optional, defaults to `false`.